Beyond the Hedges: Insider Insights from “UGA Week”

 It is vital to understand that UGA Admissions and Honors Admissions are two completely separate entities.
 While the general admissions team may flag high-achieving files, all final decisions for the Honors College are made by their own dedicated team using a comprehensive, holistic review.

 The Morehead Honors College operates on a "Nest" model, providing the intimate feel of a small liberal arts college within a Tier 1 research university.
-While the academic profile is table stakes (the mid-50% SAT range for Honors is 1490 - 1530; ACT is 34 - 35), what separates a Morehead admit is their impact and community-orientation.
-They are looking for students who have honed leadership in a specific area over several years and have a clear vision for how the Morehead community will support their big dreams and long-term goals.
+The academic profile is table stakes (the mid-50% SAT range for Honors is 1490 - 1530; ACT is 34 - 35) - what really distinguishes a Morehead admit is their community-orientation and impact.
+They are seeking students who have honed leadership in a specific area over several years and have a clear vision for how the Morehead community will support their big dreams and long-term goals.

 The Honors Application Split